Chart Color Schemes

 Age

-The median age in Hurstbridge is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
-The 55-64 age group comprises 14.6% of the population, compared to Greater Melbourne, while the 25-34 age group makes up 9.3%.
-Post-2021 Census data shows that the 15 to 24 age group has increased from 12.4% to 14.1%, and the 75 to 84 cohort has risen from 4.3% to 5.9%.
-Conversely, the 5 to 14 age group has decreased from 14.0% to 11.5%, and the 35 to 44 age group has fallen from 12.6% to 11.0%.
-Population forecasts for 2041 indicate substantial demographic changes in Hurstbridge, with the 75 to 84 age group expected to grow by 107% (adding 223 people), reaching a total of 433 from 209.
-Notably, the combined 65+ age groups are projected to account for 66% of total population growth, reflecting Hurstbridge's aging demographic profile.
+The median age in Hurstbridge is 42 years, which is significantly higher than Greater Melbourne's average of 37 years, and also older than Australia's median age of 38 years.
+The 55-64 age group constitutes 14.6% of the population in Hurstbridge, compared to a lower percentage in Greater Melbourne.
+Conversely, the 25-34 age group makes up 9.3% of Hurstbridge's population, which is less prevalent than in Greater Melbourne.
+According to data from the post-2021 Census, the 15 to 24 age group has increased from 12.4% to 14.1%, while the 75 to 84 cohort has risen from 4.3% to 5.9%.
+However, the 5 to 14 age group has decreased from 14.0% to 11.5%, and the 35 to 44 age group has dropped from 12.6% to 11.0%.
+Population forecasts for 2041 indicate substantial demographic changes in Hurstbridge, with the 75 to 84 age group expected to grow by 106%, reaching 433 people from a previous total of 209.
+Notably, the combined 65+ age groups are projected to account for 66% of the total population growth, reflecting Hurstbridge's aging demographic profile.
 In contrast, the 0 to 4 and 15 to 24 age cohorts are expected to experience population declines.